Code-Institute-Submissions/markk0042-Gamerz4Us.io/README.md

 **MileStone project 1: Code Institute HTML/CSS Essentials.**

 A small styled website for a gaming scoiety to link all gamers to one platform where it links (by clicking the links in the games page) to the desired platform service of their choice, while being able to contact the team for any inqiries.
+It is based on sending out each month free content codes to users, updates on games, reviews etc, in the about us section it mentions that a forum will take effect soon which will be one of the main features other than the free content.

 In short explaination:
 - Increase in players joining the one service